Features

 • Every duration written in the recipe becomes a timer you control.

-• Use anything as an alarm that cuts through the noise: the phone, a kitchen light, etc.
+• Use anything as an alarm that cuts through the noise: the phone, a smart kitchen light, etc.

 Example Image